MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Introduction

+Similar (but not identical) to our model is the mathematical model of T cell mediated suppression of Ref.~\refcite{LLC03}, where tolerance is also based on ubiquitous and constitutive self-antigens, which select and sustain clones of specific regulatory (R) cells, and which are similar to our Treg cells.
+In their model R cell populations represent typically between 30\% and 95\% of the total T cells in the periphery.
+It is an important difference to the widely accepted view in which conventional regulatory CD4+CD25+ T cells (Treg) usually make up only about 5\%--10\% of CD4+ T cells~\cite{CKL2016}.
+R cells perform their function through linked recognition of the APCs (antigen presenting cells).
+Also in their model, immune responses to foreign antigens are achieved by displacing the self-antigens from the APCs, leading to a loss of R cells if the foreign antigen introduction entails a sharp increase in the number of foreign antigen carrying APCs.

+Further, our intention was to create a computational model as well to show that the ERS conceptual model is able to work in silico as is expected from the immune system.
+Moreover, we wanted to show that the ERS model performs better than CRS models in silico.

-Germain et al. \cite[Table 1]{GMNF11} broadly classifies the computational models in immunology into four groups: individual particle-based stochastic, particle number stochastic, concentration-based spatial non-stochastic, concentration-based non-spatial non-stochastic (see 330 references therein).
-Our computational model best fits into the second category: particle number stochastic.
+Table 1 in Ref.~\refcite{GMNF11} broadly classifies computational models in immunology into four groups: (1) individual particle-based stochastic, (2) particle number stochastic, (3) concentration-based spatial non-stochastic, (4) concentration-based non-spatial non-stochastic (see 330 references therein).
+A very broad class of computational models uses ordinary differential equations and belongs to (3) or (4).
+Another wide model classes are the cellular automata and agent-based models, belonging to (1) or (2).
+Our computational model is in part individual particle based and in part particle number stochastic, (1) and (2) combined.
+Essentially, we employed the ideas of agent based models, though we used exclusively our own software.

 A great advantage of such a model is that it can easily incorporate the most important types of cells and molecules together with their essential features and events that play important roles in immune reactions.
 In such a model events -- for example interactions of components -- occur at random.
 Also, such a model is typically microscopic in space and limited to a small variety of cells and molecules.

+A stochastic model fits well with the affinity maturation of B lymphocytes in which random events are perhaps the most characteristic.
+It is also suitable to model the development of the regulatory T cell population and the random selection of specific T cell clones.
+A major advantage of this approach is that it permits studying random variations in the immune process.